 Exposure to credit risk

 The carrying amount of financial assets and reinsurance assets represents the maximum credit risk exposure.
-The Syndicate does not hold any collateral as security or purchase any credit enhancements (such as guarantees, credit derivatives and netting arrangements that do not qualify for offset).
+[The Syndicate does not hold any collateral as security or purchase any credit enhancements (such as guarantees, credit derivatives and netting arrangements that do not qualify for offset).]
 [If the carrying amount does not represent the maximum credit exposure, or credit derivatives and other similar securities are used to mitigate the credit exposure, details required by FRS 102.34.25 will need to be considered]

-The following table analyses the credit rating by investment grade of financial investments, debt securities and derivative financial instruments, reinsurers’ share of claims outstanding, amount due from intermediaries, amounts due from reinsurers in respect of settled claims, cash and cash equivalents, and other debtors and accrued interest that are neither past due, nor impaired.
+The following table analyses the credit rating by investment grade of financial investments, debt securities and derivative financial instruments, reinsurers’ share of claims outstanding, amount due from intermediaries, amounts due from reinsurers in respect of settled claims, cash and cash equivalents, and other debtors and accrued interest.